nerdswords/yet-another-cloudwatch-exporter/README.md

 "shield:ListProtections"
 ```

-This permission is required to get the AWS account alias, used in the the `aws_account_info` metric
+AWS supports creating something called AWS account aliases.
+This are human friendly name that can be used to easily identify accounts.
+An account can have at most a single account alias ([docs](https://docs.aws.amazon.com/IAM/latest/APIReference/API_ListAccountAliases.html)), and aliases are unique across an AWS network partition ([docs](https://docs.aws.amazon.com/IAM/latest/UserGuide/console_account-alias.html#AboutAccountAlias)).
+The follwoing permission is required to get the AWS account alias, used in the the `aws_account_info` metric
 ```json
 "iam:ListAccountAliases"
 ```